If you are looking for a cracker camp site not too far away from Perth, Belvidere campground is certainly worth a visit.

 It’s has fantastic beach nearby with great fishing, plenty of room to drive your 4WD on and not far away is a designated camp site a couple of kilometres inland.

-We comfortably rate it in the list of 7 fantastic camp sites near Perth.
+We comfortably rate it in the list of 7 of the best camping spots near Perth.

 Where is Belvidere?